dagargo/emu3bm/README.md

 emu3bm is an EMU3 bank manager.
 It allows to create banks, add and extract mono or stereo samples and edit some preset parameters.

+Due to the reverse engineering nature of the project, there might be errors.
+Note that this has only be tested on an EMU ESI-2000.

 ## Installation

 Simply run `make && sudo make install`.